John

 Pro Penn Marathon or Wilson US Open

-$3 off one can with stringing
+$3 off with stringing

 StringS